 Paul LLP’s Leadership Roles in the Litigation

-We represent hundreds of corn farmers and grain elevators for the losses they sustained as a result of Syngenta’s decision to prematurely commercialize a genetically modified corn seed sold under the trade name Agrisure Viptera.
+We represent corn farmers and grain elevators for the losses they sustained as a result of Syngenta’s decision to prematurely commercialize a genetically modified corn seed sold under the trade name Agrisure Viptera.
 Despite warnings not to break from industry standard, Syngenta launched its new Viptera seed varieties without first obtaining major export market approval.
-After Viptera contaminated the U.S. corn supply, China, which had not approved Viptera for human or animal consumption, discovered the contamination beginning in November 2013 and began rejecting shipments of U.S. After rejecting several shipments through the winter of 2013-14, China finally imposed a complete ban on all U.S. corn, and later U.S. DDGs.
-Despite the falling corn prices that resulted, Syngenta has refused to provide any price support or agree to not do the same thing again.
+After Viptera contaminated the U.S. corn supply, China, which had not approved Viptera for human or animal consumption, discovered the contamination in October-November 2013 and began rejecting shipments of U.S. corn.
+After rejecting several shipments through the winter of 2013-2014, China finally imposed a complete ban on all U.S. corn, and later U.S. DDGs.
+Despite the falling corn prices that resulted, Syngenta has refused to provide any compensation for the harm it caused.
 We represent farmers, elevators, and exporters seeking to recoup the losses they suffered as a result of this event.